 Our research found that many professions are better paid in the UAE than in the UK, including medical doctors, police officers and secondary school teachers.
 However, the workers that could benefit the most from moving to the UAE are business directors and plumbers, who could earn £42,000 and £18,000 more respectively by making the switch.

 Dubai is also a great place to live, with a lovely balance between city and coast, fantastic infrastructure and a growing food scene.
 It’s the safest place to live in the Middle East and has an endless list of attractions to keep you occupied.
 From expansive shopping malls to indoor ski slopes and desert safaris, the variety is incredible.

 Add in the amazing weather, high standards of education and the fact that English is widely spoken, and you can understand why so many people are starting to make the UAE their home.

-If you are thinking about living and working abroad and want to sell your property quickly, we can help.
-Visit our Sell Your House Fast page and accelerate your dream of living in a different country.
+If you are thinking about living and working abroad, whether it’s to any of the countries on this list, or somewhere far-flung like Australia or New Zealand, and you want to sell your property fast, we can help.
+As cash property buyers, we could purchase your property in just seven days, enabling you to accelerate your dream of living in a different country.